jRydell/RecipeFinder/README.md

 final project for the Frontend Developer program at Yrkeshögskolan Borås.

-It is a work in progress.
+It is a work in progress..

 ## Project Features